BounceSecurity/bouncesecurity.com/index.md

 <a id="approach" class="anchor"></a>
 <div class="section">

 At Bounce Security, we care about doing security the right way.
-For us, that means focusing on protecting what really matters, and not wasting your limited resources on generic, so-called "best practices", draining your developers' cycles or squandering on expensive consultants.
+For us, that means focusing on protecting what *really* matters.
+Instead of wasting your limited resources on generic, so-called "best practices", draining your developers' cycles or squandering budget on expensive and ineffective consultants.

 That is why we've developed our "**Value Driven Security**" approach, to save you time and money, and to enable a more efficient security process.
-Having strong technical background and an intelligent risk analysis framework in place not only helps discover security risks, but also allows us to make pragmatic decisions and recommend *against* investing in mitigation of risks that do not affect your bottom line.
+Having strong technical background and an intelligent risk analysis framework in place not only helps discover security risks, but also allows us to make pragmatic decisions and recommend *against* spending on risks that do not affect your bottom line.
 </div>
 </section>